 Without a doubt, being a family caregiver can be incredibly rewarding — and extraordinarily tough.
-Today, millions of Americans act as the primary caregiver for a loved one who is aging or who has a disability, and pursuant to the Older Americans Act (Section 371), the Iowa Department on Aging administers the Iowa Family Caregiver Support Program to assist the 350,000+ Iowans who assume that role each year.
+Today, millions of Americans act as the primary caregiver for a loved one who is aging or who has a disability, and pursuant to Section 371 of the Older Americans Act, the Iowa Department on Aging administers the Iowa Family Caregiver Support Program to assist the 350,000+ Iowans who assume that role each year.

 Components of the Family Caregiver Support Program